 Supply chain finance: Rebecca has spearheaded the global rollout of a number of trade payables financing programs, including legal due diligence in a number of jurisdictions around the globe and has structured, documented, and executed a wide range of seller-centric receivables and drafts/bills of exchange sale programs.
 Rebecca works regularly with financial institutions and hedge fund clients participating in payables and seller-centric receivables programs facilitated through Fintech platforms.

-Prior to joining Mayer Brown, Rebecca served as general counsel to Bank of America’s Business Capital line of business (US Central Region) on asset-based lending matters and as counsel to Bank of America’s Global Transaction Services Global Trade and Supply Chain Line of Business (2012 to 2017) where Rebecca worked extensively with the business on structuring, documenting, negotiating and providing risk-mitigation strategies for supply chain finance transactions.
-In this role, Rebecca also advised the Bank on the banking regulatory aspects of supply chain finance.
+Rebecca previously served as general counsel to Bank of America’s Business Capital line of business (US Central Region) on asset-based lending matters and as counsel to Bank of America’s Global Transaction Services Global Trade and Supply Chain Line of Business.
+Rebecca worked with the business on structuring, documenting, negotiating, and providing risk-mitigation strategies for supply chain finance transactions.
+Rebecca also advised the business on the banking regulatory aspects of supply chain finance.

 Georgetown University, BS

 The University of Chicago Booth School of Business, MBA